 You can use the free Facebook Scheduler to schedule your posts in advance—planning as far in advance as you’d like all from within one product.
 No toggling back and forth between Facebook and a third-party scheduler that’s typically too confusing to be worth the time and effort.

 Check out Branded Posts and be sure to come back.
-I’ve got even more real estate lead generation ideas to share with you—all meant to help you get leads for free.
+I’ve got even more real estate lead generation ideas to share with you in Part 3—all meant to help you get leads for free.

 [i] Baker Marketing Editorial Team, 3 Powerful Reasons for Using Odd Numbered Lists in Your Blog Post Titles, Baker Marketing, March 13, 2013, https://bakermarketingservices.com/2013/03/3-powerful-reasons-for-using-odd-numbered-lists-in-your-blog-post-titles/.